-At the time of writing section 15 of the Milton Keynes Core Strategy (2013) and policy CS19 acknowledge the age and variety of historic assets in the borough.
-The wording of Policy CS19 recognises the emerging significance of 'important elements of the 20th Century New Town architecture'.
-In line with section 69(2) of The Act the council will continue to review and determine whether any parts of its area should be designated as conservation areas.
-As yet no proposals exist to designate areas of the new town as conservation area.
+Section 13, policy HE1 and Appendix B of Plan:MK acknowledge the age and variety of heritage assets in Milton Keynes.
+The wording of Policy HE1 section 3 states that Milton Keynes Council will 'establish and understand the wider value of Milton Keynes New-Town to planning, architecture, art, landscape, urban design and infrastructure'.
+In line with section 69(2) of The Act the Council will continue to review and determine whether any parts of its area should be designated as conservation areas.